MixelTe/color-changer-menu/README.md

     // if you want to open menu beside HTML element you can get bounding rect of the element
     //const rect = this.getBoundingClientRect();
-    // and translate it to page coordinate
+    // and translate it to page coordinates
     // rect.x  += window.pageXOffset;
     // rect.y  += window.pageYOffset;